Car Bulb Guide 2021

 - Lower wattage means less strain on your battery

 - Generally consist of a crisp, clinical white colour output

 - Brightness ranges from 150% – 300% brighter than standard halogen bulbs

 - LED headlight bulbs are fast becoming the popular choice for car owners

 - CANBus technology is now becoming integrated into most LED car bulbs

-- Not road legal but may still pass an MOT
+- Not road legal; as of January 2021, will not pass an MOT

 The Baby Bulbs Of The Auto Industry